-The Facilities Department maintains the Seminary buildings and grounds.
+The Salem Centre maintains the building and grounds where the seminary is housed.
 It inspects campus facilities and promptly addresses any issues affecting safety and security.
-The Gordon College Police assists the Facilities Department by reporting potential safety and security issues found while on patrol.
-Safety and security hazards may also be reported by telephone or in writing to the Facilities Department.
+Safety and security hazards may also be reported by telephone or in writing to the Security Administrator.